 This blog covers a span of three long, agony-filled years of separation, of being a reluctant mom in the first place and then, for all practical purposes, a forced single parent.
 Of teetering on the edge of insanity and back.
 This blog isn’t just an alternate take on motherhood, it’s also an alternate take on love, post-marriage.
-How a woman’s dreams don’t merely centre around motherhood.
-And also a subversion of the idea that says feminists must necessarily never need a man in their lives.
+How a woman’s dreams don’t merely centre around motherhood, but encompass a whole lot more.
+It is also supposed to be a subversion of the idea that says feminists must necessarily never need a man in their lives.

-The idea for the blog came to me while watching Julie and Julia.
-You know, how Julie blogs abut her cooking every day.
+The idea for the blog came to me while watching Julie and Julia, how Julie blogs abut her cooking every day.
 I was as low in life as she was, and there was only one thing that I was doing every single day.
 So the idea came to me.
 Why not share this turmoil with the rest of the world?
-Who knows, maybe my life might turn around like Julie’s one day!
+Who knows, maybe my life might turn around like Julie’s one day! “